Graduate Certificate in Technology Policy

 The following materials are required as part of the application:

-• One-page statement about the student’s background and reason for applying to the Graduate Certificate in Technology and Public Policy.
+• One-page statement about the student’s background and reason for applying to the Graduate Certificate in Technology Policy

 • Current resume or curriculum vitae

-• Letter of recommendation from UC Berkeley faculty advisor in student’s primary department
+• Letter of recommendation from the student’s UC Berkeley faculty advisor or a faculty member in student’s primary department

-• Most recent unofficial copy of graduate transcript or undergraduate transcript if in the first year of study in graduate school.
+• Most recent unofficial copy of UC Berkeley graduate transcript

 • Proposed study plan for completion of three graduate-level courses or ninety hours of instruction (equivalent to 10 units) from the following selection of courses: